spdx/spdx-3-model/model/Hardware/Properties/informationElementList.md

 ## Summary

-Additional information used of relevance.
+Additional relevance information.

 ## Description

-An information element is additional product relevant to the product and related issues.
+This elemtent provides relevant information to the product.

 ## Metadata